stacksgov/sips/sips/sip-018/sip-018-signed-structured-data.md

 Structured Data hashes do not collide with _presign-sighashes_ as currently no Clarity Value in wire format forms a valid Stacks transaction.
-Furthermore, the `0xC0` byte prefix ensures that the input always differs in the first byte, as Stacks transactions start with a version byte of `0x00` (mainnet) or `0x80` (testnet).
+Furthermore, the `0x534950303138` byte prefix ensures that the input always differs in the first six bytes, as Stacks transactions start with a version byte of `0x00` (mainnet) or `0x80` (testnet), a four byte chain ID, and end with an authorisation type that must be `0x04` or `0x05` in order to be valid.
 A Clarity Value in wire format starts with a byte in the range of `[0x00, 0x0C]`.
+The prefix is easy to remember because it spells "SIP018" in ASCII.

 Replay attacks across applications, forks, and other signature-compatible chains are mitigated by prepending a `domainHash` to the `messageHash`.
 A `domainHash` is calculated by hashing a `domain` Clarity Value tuple containing the application name, version, and chain ID.

-This SIP is about signing and verifying application and chain specific structured data.
+This SIP is about signing and verifying application and chain-specific structured data.
 Replay protection on the application level is out of scope for the standard.
 Application developers need to make sure that their applications behave properly when they receive the same signed structured data more than